koayon/blog/about.markdown

 2. Mechanistic Interpretability - broadly defined as the study of reverse engineering neural networks from the learned weights into human-interpretable algorithms.
-   - I’m particularly interested in problems of how universal representation learning (and its philosophical implications), automated interpretability and compositionality.
+   - I’m particularly interested in universal representation learning (and its philosophical implications), automated interpretability and compositionality.
 3. Computational reasoning
    - This can often overlap with either Adaptive Computation, search-based methods and neurosymbolic approaches to computation.
 I'm also interested in